SrisailamKakurala/WebPack-GSoC-2025/README.md

 ---

 ## **Why Me?**
-I have experience with **Node.js, GitHub Actions, and CI/CD automation**.
+I have experience with **Node.js, CLI-Tools, GitHub Actions, and CI/CD automation**.
 I am passionate about optimizing build tools and have previously worked on CI-based automation projects.
 My skills align well with Webpack’s needs, and I am eager to contribute to its long-term stability and performance.

+- experience in ci automation: [ci PR to djangoproject.com](https://github.com/django/djangoproject.com/pull/1855)
+- my AI-based CLI Tool: [dwarf-cli](https://github.com/SrisailamKakurala/dwarf-cli)

 ---